-If you look at the LIFT model below, you’ll notice that “urgency” is what propels the other factors to function more efficiently.
+If you look at the LIFT model below, you’ll notice that “urgency” is what propels the other factors on web pages to function more efficiently.

 The LIFT model above states that if you want to increase the conversions of any action, such as click-through rates, email conversions, etc., you have six choices to make:

 - Make your offer as clear as possible

 - Increase the relevancy of your offer to your ideal customers

 - Add urgency to your offer

 Urgency is a strong catalyst.
 Peep Laja recently tested two variations of pricing text on a landing page.
 The only difference is that one communicates urgency and the number of items purchased, while the other does not.
 Here’s the original “no urgency” variation: